Fire and Ice

 "What about the land of the Pharaohs.
 I hear they need a girl with a chakram."

-"Wherever you go, I'm always at your side," Xena said.
+"Wherever you go, I'm always at your side."

-They turned to watch the dolphins jump.
+They turned to watch the dolphins jump near the boar.
 Their arms wrapped around each other, knowing they could face anything as long as they did it together.

-ANOTE: This is the first story in a series that will explain where Slayers and Immortals come from.
+ANOTE: This is the first story in a series, which will explain where Slayers and Immortals come from.
 It will start from the past and work its way toward modern day Buffy's time in Sunnydale.